-Volunteers, work experience and students:
+Supply staff, volunteers, work experience and students:

-The designated safeguarding lead and/or the Headteacher/Assistant Headteacher will explain the responsibility of reporting any concerns about children's safety and welfare to the designated safeguarding lead or deputies.
+The designated safeguarding lead and/or the Headteacher/Deputy Headteacher will explain the responsibility of reporting any concerns about children's safety and welfare to the designated safeguarding lead or deputies.
 Further, they will be briefed on the school's confidentiality policy and the code of conduct that we expect from all in our school.

-Therefore, volunteers and students have the responsibility to:
+Therefore, supply staff, volunteers and students have the responsibility to: